jdiasn/lidarwind/joss/paper.md

 ---
-title: 'lidarSuit: A Python package for retrieving wind profiles from Doppler lidar observations'
+title: 'lidarwind: A Python package for retrieving wind profiles from Doppler lidar observations'

 tags:
   - Python